yrodriguezmd/Surgical_instruments_pilot/project/Surg500/notebooks/README.md

 Poor inference with Surg500 dataset.

-TO-DO:
+#### Surg100_400_infSurg500

-Try re-running with Surg100_300 notebook
+With lower lr (0.0005) compared to the first (0.0025), now with good mAP 67.

-#### Surg100_400_rerunning
+When Surg500 was used for inference, generated reasonable bboxes, poor classification apart from Weitlaner.

-With lower lr compared to the first, now with good mAP 60
+Refine pseudolabels.